hamidb80/ReMS/readme.md

 ## Philosophy
 > Software is not just some code, software is made to meet some needs, software has history, software is the way its creators think, software is something alive -- me

-the ReMS (Remembering Management System) philosophy is to result in least amount of distraction, for example the .

 ### the system should
 1. help you to ***remember better***
 2. help you to ***connect the the things that you know***